DanielE-J/WoW-Quiz/README.md

 5. As a user, I want confirmation that my feedback was sent

 ### Site Owner Stories
-7. As a site owner, I want users to be able to contact us and give sugestions to new questions
 8. As a site owner, I want users to be able to find us on social media.

 ## Design